hanzhixing/redux-saga-mate/README.md

 const makeSelectProps = () => createSelector(
     selectPosts,
-    selectActions, // Once your component is wrapped with 'withAsyncActionTrack', you can select out the actions (items, transients) => ({
+    selectActions, // Once your component is wrapped with 'withAsyncActionStateHandler`, you can select out the actions (items, transients) => ({
         items: posts,
         transients, // in the ui component, you can examine the action by 'transients.onPage[page]'